 - State minimum wage

-Make sure you’re choosing the right location for your budget.
+Make sure you’re choosing the right location for your business and your budget.
 You won’t last long in a location that is too expensive!